MathFactBoost! +Hands on Science

 For many first, second, and third graders, the hardest part of school is memorizing math facts.
 But, adding and subtracting (even with regrouping!!) is so much easier once students can leave their fingers behind and just use their addition and subtraction facts.
 And times tables make everything so much easier!
 So, how can you help kids learn these important facts?

 We spend every morning, all week, working on math facts.
 We do timed worksheets, math fact relays, math fact battles, and even some tests.
 It's all math facts, all morning.
 Of course, these are little kids -- they need to run around and play -- but all running and all play will involve some math: math fact races, anyone?

-And, for those students who know their addition and subtraction facts, we'll move into times tables and more advanced math skills.
+And, for those students who know their addition and subtraction facts, we'll move into times tables and division facts.

 Not only will this camp be all kinds of academic fun, but students should leave the camp with a great foundation in math facts and science, which will be a great foundation to keep building skills over the rest of the summer.